What’s the credit score you need to buy a house?

 - Become an authorized user: If you have a parent or partner who has better credit, becoming an authorized user on one of their credit cards could help improve your credit score.
 Just keep in mind, your score could also be affected by their spending decisions.

-If you don’t have time to improve your credit score before you buy your home, you could improve your credit over time and refinance for a better interest rate down the road.refinance-hl000061
+If you don’t have time to improve your credit score before you buy your home, you could improve your credit over time and refinance for a better interest rate down the road.

 In summary

-The minimum credit score needed to buy a house varies depending on the mortgage.
+It’s clear that your credit score is a factor to consider when looking to buy a home.
+Along with other financial indicators, your credit score helps determine the mortgage you qualify for and its terms.
+The minimum credit score needed to buy a house depends on the mortgage lender’s requirements and loan type.
 Although most conventional loans require a credit score of about 620, some lenders may offer loans meant for potential borrowers with little to no credit score.

 Looking for a loan that fits your credit score?
 Apply for a home loan today.
 We can help you find the right loan for your needs.